Poppy3231/Weather-App/README.md

 # Weather-App
-This Forcasting software is located at https://weatherapplication11.000webhostapp.com/
+This Forcasting software is hosted at https://weatherapplication11.000webhostapp.com/

 I created this weather app using weather API.